 On the way back to Rye, where we were staying for the weekend, we stumbled upon Suttons Fish Shop, a little farm stand on Sea Road in Winchelsea.

-The next day we were back at the beach in East Sussex.
-But this time it was Camber Sands.
-Like Cliff End beach, it was pebbly, but beautiful dunes backed the shore.
+The next day we were back at the East Sussex beaches.
+But this time it was Camber Sands, one of the best places on the seaside near London.

 Best of all, there were dogs everywhere.
-From a giant Newfoundland that sat down at the water’s edge and let the waves give him a salty bath to 16-week-old a black lab puppy that insisted on examining everything in smelling distance, we were in a canine paradise.
+First we spotted a giant Newfoundland that sat down at the water’s edge and let the waves give him a salty bath.

-But our golden afternoon at the beach in East Sussex couldn’t last a lifetime.
+But our golden afternoon at the East Sussex beaches couldn’t last a lifetime.
 The wind picked up, reminding us that it was, in fact, February, and my under-clothed Californian skin got goosebumps.
-It was time to go back to Rye for a BBQ, completing my winter trifecta and getting me even more excited for my trip to San Francisco next week…

 Amazing photography.
 Can you please share which camera were you using